Overcoming Obesity and Weight Stigma: A Comprehensive Guide

 Too many people, including some healthcare professionals, believe losing weight is simply a matter of willpower.
 But there’s more to consider than simply watching how much you eat.
 Weight stigma and weight discrimination cause serious and lasting harm to those on the receiving end.
 Learn what we can all do to stop the damage of weight stigma.

-Weight Loss Stigma: Where Does it Come From?
+Weight Loss Stigma: Where Does It Come From?

 Obesity and weight stigma start with false perceptions and beliefs, such as “obesity is the result of laziness.”
 We know this to be false, but many in our society are affected by this false belief.